 Here’s the skinny:

-holiday cards. . . ready for a new home
+Our holiday cards are ready for a new home.

-But the photo cards ended up in a box up in the closet that never seemed to make it down often enough.
+Our photo cards have ended up in a box up in the closet that never seemed to make it down often enough.
 Granted, when it did, the kids were occupied and interested; it’s like looking though all of their best buddies’ photo albums.

-Instead of taking the cards off of the pantry and putting them into the ‘holiday card box’ waaaaay up in the closet, I punched holes in the corner of each card, clipped them together with a silver circle clip, and made them a brand new home.
+After I punched holes in the corner of each card, I clipped them together with a silver circle clip, and made them into a book.